 Option 1 (CATT): RAN4 specified delay requirements HO with PSCell by UE sent PRACH on PCell and PSCell.
 Failure cases should not defined in RAN4 specification.

-Option 2 (Huawei): UE shall transmit RRC complete message no matter whether the synchronization to the PSCell is completed or not.
+Option 2 (Huawei, Ericsson): UE shall transmit RRC complete message no matter whether the synchronization to the PSCell is completed or not.
 UE will report SCG failure If UE fails to synchronize to the target PSCell.

+Option 3 (Apple, QC, OPPO, Xiaomi, vivo, CATT, Nokia, MTK): RAN4 waits for the reply LS from RAN2 before any decision

 Recommended WF

-RAN4 may wait for the reply LS from RAN2 before any decision.
+RAN4 waits for the reply LS from RAN2 before any decision.

 1st round Comment collection: